 10 Things You Should Never Tell HR

-So, before you share a secret about yourself with HR at your workplace, know your HR staff.
-In too many workplaces, these are the 10 things that you should never share with HR.
+Before you share a secret about yourself or your career with your HR department, think about how it will be perceived by your employer.
+In many workplaces, there are ten things that you should never share with HR.

 10 Things You Should Never Share With HR